Haze not only gives our island a blurry facade, it could cause serious health effects over time.

 Singapore works closely with ASEAN to manage the haze issue.
 Some of our efforts include sharing satellite pictures of hotspots and sending our men to help fight fires.

 We have in place a set of measures and procedures to activate in the event of serious haze levels.

-NEA has compiled a list of air cleaning devices for buildings with central air-conditioning system and portable air cleaners for households.
+NEA has compiled a list of air cleaning devices for buildings with central air-conditioning system.

 NEA releases 3-hr PSI readings during haze periods via its myEnv iPhone app, Twitter account and website.